rutuja762000/notepad/README.md

 # notepad
-simple notepad project using java and swing framework
+Notepad project using java and swing framework